melaniebrgr/expat-exchange/README.md

 # Expat Exchange
 Do you always find yourself typing "EUR to CAD" into Google?
 Save a keystroke with "Expat Exchange".
 As a Canadian expat in the Netherlands, I know how tedious it can be to convert currencies from in EUR to CAD, with this small application, set up with a sensible default, you can save 500ms a day.
 But it's not just for Canadians in Europe!
-You can pick your own target currencies as well.
+USD is also available for Americans. :)

-Aside: this was also an experiment in application design and structuring. :)
+Aside: this was also an experiment in application design and structuring.

 ## Architecture Description